fleetsing/Python-for-Data-Science-and-Machine-Learning-Bootcamp/README.md

 # Python-for-Data-Science-and-Machine-Learning-Bootcamp
-My notes for the Udemy course by Jose Portilla
+My notes and exercises for a Udemy course by Jose Portilla.

+Made using Jupyter Notebook.